input-output-hk/atala-prism/README.md

 To be able to build or test the codebase, `sbt-verify` needs to be properly setup.

-`sbt-verify` is used in order to check the validity of the downloaded libraries checksums.
+`sbt-verify` is used in order to check the validity of the checksums of all the downloaded libraries.

 `sbt-verify` can be downloaded from our read only repository by typing